Alicia Dailey Cooperman

-Comparative Politics of Developing Countries and Methodology
+Comparative Politics and Methodology

 My research focuses on the political economy of development, distributive politics, environmental politics and policymaking, and statistical methods, with a regional focus in Latin America.
-My broader research agenda studies the politics of natural disasters, natural resource management, and climate adaptation.
+My broader research agenda studies the politics of natural disasters, natural resource management, and climate change adaptation.